Last Updated on April 15, 2022 by Jim Ferri

 In the evenings we pub-crawled in Galway, Dingle, Kinsale and Dublin.
 During the daylight hours, we rode by coach, with a driver who is also a certified tour guide, along narrow roads and highways embraced by village life or coastlines.

-Of course, we visited iconic tourist attractions that were not associated with Irish legends, such as the Cliffs of Moher, and took one side-trips to a statue and cave dedicated to St. Brigid (one of Ireland’s three patron saints) and another to Cong for “The Quiet Man” reenactment.
+Of course, we did enjoy iconic attractions that had nothing to do with legends, such as the Cliffs of Moher.
+We also took one side-trip to a statue and cave dedicated to St. Brigid (one of Ireland’s three patron saints) and another to Cong for “The Quiet Man” reenactment.

-On the Dingle Peninsula, on the route to “Ryan’s Daughter” beach, we stopped at Mary O’Sullivan’s property to walk among the 6th century monastic stone hive huts.
+On the Dingle Peninsula, on the route to “Ryan’s Daughter” beach, we stopped at Mary O’Sullivan’s property.
+There we walked among the 6th century monastic stone hive huts.
 Mary collected two Euros from each of us as we walked her land and even let us use the bathroom in her home.

 Passing pastures, meadows and castle remains, our driver talked of the Irish legends that influenced local culture.
 What held me spellbound for the week, though, was exploring the Irish legends and lore of Ireland’s fairy underworld.